pradeep1399/Pradeep1399/README.md

 ### About me ✨

 Hi!
 I'm Pradeep, a Software Engineer with a keen interest in exploring various technologies and methodologies, one at a time.
 Currently, I’m engaged in developing microfinance applications for banking, specifically focusing on the Loan Origination Service (LOS) module.
-My role spans the entire SDLC, and I work with a range of technologies including JavaScript, Node.js, Express.js, LoopBack.io, PostgreSQL, and Oracle.In addition, I manage CI/CD pipelines and handle various issue management tasks to ensure smooth development and deployment processes.
+My role spans the entire SDLC, and I work with a range of technologies including Java, Spring Boot, Hibernate, Node.js, PostgreSQL, and Oracle.In addition, I manage CI/CD pipelines and handle various issue management tasks to ensure smooth development and deployment processes.
 Outside of work, I'm a chess player, continually improving my strategic thinking and problem-solving skills.

 ### Skills ⚡